-At CBS, every faculty member is obliged to engage in at least one collegial consultation every fifth year, preferably more often.
-PhD students and assistant professors are already engaged in such activities through their PhD School or HETEP, but for tenured faculty, this initiates from 1 January 2023.
-The faculty member is herself responsible for reaching out to colleagues (unless the local departmental framework has other guidelines) and managing the collegial consultation process, as well as letting the department know that she has engaged in a consultation.
+At CBS, every faculty member is obliged to engage in at least one peer consultation every fifth year, preferably more often.
+PhD students and assistant professors are already engaged in such activities through their PhD School or HETEP, but for tenured faculty, this was initiated January 1st, 2023.
+The faculty member is herself responsible for reaching out to colleagues (unless the local departmental framework has other guidelines) and managing the peer consultation process, as well as letting the department know that she has engaged in a consultation.

-The specific organization of and framework for collegial consultations at each department is decided locally – if you would like to know more about how collegial consultations are organized at your department, we recommend that you reach out to the teaching responsible or Head of Department.
+The specific organization of and framework for peer consultations at each department is decided locally – if you would like to know more about how peer consultations are organized at your department, we recommend that you reach out to the teaching responsible or Head of Department.

 Teaching & Learning has developed some guidelines and recommendations for the peer consultation process, and you can find them below.
 If you have any questions or could use some input, sparring, or support for your collegial consultation process, you are more than welcome to reach out to your local department consultant or write to email@example.com.

 Read more about the framework for collegial consultations at CBS